jkeiren/paritygame-generator/README.md

 Platform requirements
 ---------------------
-The tool is currenlty Linux-only due to the use of a platform-specific script to limit time and memory usage.
+The tool is currently Linux-only due to the use of a platform-specific script to limit time and memory usage.

 Installation
 ------------